saiganesh9076/susi_server/README.rst

 Where can I download ready-built releases of SUSI.AI?
 *********

-The latest binary built can be downloaded from http://download.susi.ai/susi_server/susi_server_binary_latest.tar.gz
+The latest binary built can be downloaded from sai ganesh http://download.susi.ai/susi_server/susi_server_binary_latest.tar.gz

 To run susi, do: